 Scott grew up in Fort Wayne, pursuing a career in media and marketing that included stops in Indianapolis and Detroit before returning to Fort Wayne in 1998.
 He has served on the Board of Directors with the American Advertising Federation, Marketing Committees with the Boy Scouts and other non-profit organizations.
 Since 2013, Scott has been a Marketing Coach and member of the Federated Media Advertising Sales Team working specifically with WOWO & ESPN Radio along with Federated Digital Solutions.

 Married to Kathy since 2001, they have 5 grown kids and 9 grand kids and are actively involved in their church.
-Scott first became aware of Homebound Meals when his parents were involved with the program before they passed away and now looks forward to helping the organization continue to grow.
+Scott first became aware of Homebound Meals when his parents were involved with the program before they passed away.

 A graduate of the University of South Carolina in Columbia, SC, with a B.A. in Journalism, Kris is an active community volunteer, serving on the board of the local chapter of the Association of Fundraising Professionals as well as the board of directors of Catholic Cemetery.
 Prior to her recent retirement, she served in marketing, community awareness and development roles for PBS, the Fort Wayne Museum of Art and Visiting Nurse.